bladerunner2020/convertem/README.md

 # Convert 'em

 Small library that helps with convertion.
-Could be very helfull when getting values from configuration files (like yaml, etc).
+Could be very helpful when getting values from configuration files (like yaml, etc).

 - **toNumber** - convert argument to a number or return null if conversion failed
   ```js